aiq-tech/aiq-image-match-api/README.md

 Usage
 -----

-To initiate a vision search, add the following code to an appropriate activity:
+To initiate a continuous vision search, add the following code to an appropriate activity:

 ```java
     ScannerActivity.start(this);
 ```

-When the search is complete, you will get a callback via the `onActivityResult` method:
+If a successful match is found, you will get a callback via the `onActivityResult` method.
+The result may be `null` if the user has manually chosen an image to be searched for and no response is found:

 ```java
     protected void onActivityResult(int requestCode, int resultCode, Intent data) {